GROUP TECHNOLOGY: OPERATIONAL EXCELLENCE IN THE INDUSTRY 4.0 ERA

 Production planners and estimators work with a drawing of a workpiece and develop a price quote by matching features on the workpiece with those on the complex workpiece and also determine other production elements such as the machine tool required, whether coolant will be needed, etc. In addition, executing the Group Technology technique with the help of a sophisticated CAM system further reduces pre-machining engineering time requirements.
 Additional benefits include improved communication between departments in a facility as they all work from the same complex workpiece model.

-The Group Technology approach initially was based on experience as personnel developing it interviewed process engineers, programmers and planners to gather information regarding the cost of various production operations.
+The Group Technology approach initially was based on experience as personnel developing it interviewed process engineers, programers and planners to gather information regarding the cost of various production operations.
 Although the development occurred in the 1980s, compiling individual experiences and data and organizing them into a system was a process that resembles today’s initiatives in artificial intelligence.

 In some cases, Group Technology prompts reorganization of the shop floor.
 The left side of Figure 3 shows the circuitous path parts take through a shop that is organized in a traditional layout based on machine functions including turning, milling and grinding.
 However, when workpieces are grouped and processed as families in a cellular layout, shown at the right in the figure, machine tools can be arranged to streamline manufacturing flow and minimize part movement within the shop.
 Each different workpiece family is machined in the most efficient way without unnecessary transport within the shop.
 Significant reduction of the time required to produce the parts is the result.